Yearning for a World of Love and Justice: An introduction to the Ideas of Tikkun and the Network of Spiritual Progressives (NSP)

 Our anti-racist program includes creating an educational system and transforming media and the legal system so that undermining racist ideas and practices becomes one of their central goals.
 We will provide material support and champion those institutions and social practices that are most successful at fostering respect and caring for previous targets of racism.
 And we will foster education and public policies that help people understand why racism is counter to their interests and why solidarity with Black and Brown peoples and other groups that have been systematically excluded, marginalized, and targets of violence actually serves their interests and values.

 If we want a loving and caring society that truly values the lives of Black and Brown peoples, we need to recognize and come to terms with how our country was founded and the impact of the past policies on the present.
 We also need to acknowledge and transform present day policies and practices that are discriminatory.
-The issues addressed in the previous 10 points of this platform are all relevant to the issue of institutional and individual racism in our society.
+The issues addressed in the previous 10 points of our Platform for a Loving and Just World are all relevant to the issues of institutional and individual racism in our society.
 Without a fundamental challenge to the economic and political practices of capitalist society there will always be some groups left out or left far behind, and those people will be encouraged to find a scapegoat in some “other,” so it is unlikely that racism can be eliminated without this larger transformation.
 But, on their own, the policies we’ve suggested in the first ten parts of our program and even the emergence of a powerful transformative movement aimed at the goals of the New Bottom Line are inadequate to address the harm and trauma with which Black and Brown peoples live.

 Manifest destiny and American exceptionalism justified the genocide of Native Americans and deadens protest against present racist policies that keep Native Americans on reservations.
 These principles still inform and drive domestic and foreign U.S. policy resulting in oppression and violence at home and abroad.
 America’s ruling elite continues to use war to expand territory, to gain access to resources, and to increase its power.
 The military industrial complex leads to profits for private industry at the expense of the safety and welfare of Black and Brown communities at home and abroad.